-Alli Oughtred, she is hands down the best!
-She shot one of my best friends weddings and I instantly connected with her at the wedding.
+Alli Woods, she is hands down the best!
+She shot one of my best friend’s weddings and I instantly connected with her at the wedding.
 She has the most wonderful energy, and having someone like that on your day is beyond perfect.
 Alli doesn’t take

-pictures, she captures moments and feelings, and that’s what all I wanted.
+pictures, she captures moments and feelings, and that’s all I wanted.
 I was very untraditional when it came to my pictures.
 I just love Alli’s style, so I said I wanted her to show up, capture us getting married, hugging, kissing and laughing with our loved ones, that’s it.
-No getting ready images, no bridal party, no posed pics, very untraditional, hahaha.
+No getting ready images, no bridal party, no posed pics.
 But that’s Max and my style, we like to bend the rules a bit.

 When it comes to my style, I am a lover of chic lines and less is more.
-My most loved wedding dress was Carolyn Bessette-Kennedy’s silk slip to JFK Jr. There is something about silk that I find so classic, elegant yet sexy.
+My most loved wedding dress was Carolyn Bessette-Kennedy’s silk slip when she got married to JFK Jr. There is something about silk that I find so classic, elegant yet sexy.
 Picking my ceremony dress was easy.
-I found my silk slip years ago on Instagram, by Grace loves Lace, and loved it because it’s a design that would never date, and showed my body in the best possible way.
+I found my silk slip years ago on Instagram, by Grace Loves Lace, and loved it because it’s a design that would never date, and showed my body in the best possible way.
 I tried on a few other dresses before, but they made me feel like a “bride”.
 But when I put on this dress, it felt like me.
-I found this gorgeous Oscar de la renta veil with my mum.
-When I put it on, it’s layers upon layers of billowing silk tule, and that was all the show stopping drama I needed to add.
+I found this gorgeous Oscar de la Renta veil with my mum.
+When I put it on, it’s layers upon layers of billowing silk tulle, and that was all the show stopping drama I needed to add.

 My reception dress was something very special.
 My photographer showed me this beautiful dress in French Vogue one month before my wedding and I was obsessed.
 It was from Luna Bea Bride, and the designer Lou was divine.
 She sent me two

 options, as she was in the UK, and sewed it together for me in record timing.
 It was so different to my reception dress, a beautiful silk wrap dress with billowing sleeves and buttons.
 It was the most perfect evening bridal party dress.
-I felt like an utter goddess swanning about it in.
+I felt like an utter goddess swanning about in it.